mgenware/qing-button/README.md

 ### For development

-- `yarn r dev` compiles, and watches files in dev mode
+- `yarn r dev` starts the development mode, which watches and compiles all source files including tests files.
-- `yarn r serve` runs the demo page in browser (you need to build the project first)
+- `yarn r serve` starts demo page in browser in development mode.
-- `yarn r t` runs tests in dev mode (you need to build the project first)
+- `yarn r t` runs tests in development mode (requires build files).
+- `yarn r tw` runs tests in development + watch mode (requires build files).

-> Tip: You can open 3 terminal tabs during development for these 3 scripts.
+> Tip: You can keep 3 terminal tabs open to run the 3 scripts above during development.

 ### For production

+- `yarn r build` cleans, lints, compiles the project and runs tests.

+### Other scripts

+You do not need to manually run these scripts, they are already integrated into other scripts.

-- `yarn r build` builds, lints and tests the project in production mode
+- `yarn r lint` lints the project using ESLint, auto triggered by `yarn r build`.
+- `yarn r clean` deletes all build artifacts, auto triggered by `yarn r dev` or `yarn r build`.

+### No `prepublishOnly`

+The `prepublishOnly` script was removed, we recommend using [np](https://github.com/sindresorhus/np) to publish packages, which will automatically run `yarn test`, which runs `yarn r build` before publishing.